-The Government has put in place changes to the way in which Council Tax can be used to fund social care services.
 In this area, social care is run by North Yorkshire County Council.
-The changes mean that councils who run social care services can charge an additional ‘precept’ on the whole charge – separate from the increase applied to general funding.
+Councils who run social care services can charge an additional ‘precept’ on the whole charge – separate from the increase applied to general funding.

 The County Council must hold a referendum – a local vote – if it wants to increase Council Tax by more than 6%.
 If the County Council increases Council Tax by less than 6%, then the part of the charge that relates to social care funding must not be greater than 3%.

-Subject to approval each year by the House of Commons, the Secretary of State for Communities and Local Government intends to offer the option of charging this ‘precept’ at an appropriate level in each financial year up to 2019/20.
+Subject to approval each year by the House of Commons, the Secretary of State for Housing, Communities and Local Government intends to offer the option of charging this ‘precept’ at an appropriate level in each financial year up to 2019/20.
 A financial year runs from April to the following March.